Ether Dome: Architecture

 The Ether Dome is one of the oldest operating theatres in the United States.
 Over the years, there has been a concerted effort to restore the original architecture of the Ether Dome while also incorporating modern technology for educational uses today.
 Architects and designers tried to maintain the authenticity of the space by relying on historical documents and photos.
 Additionally, specialists analyzed paint chips from the early 19th century in order to help with renovations and to ensure the damages were repaired.

-The dome's architecture resembles that of a courtroom or a theatre where surgeries were performed at the center of the dome.
-An audience can witness the surgeries from amphitheater-style seating.
+The dome's architecture resembles that of a courtroom or a theatre house where surgeries were performed at the center of the dome.
+An audience of surgeons and doctors can witness the surgeries and therefore the room has a number of seats arranged in the style of an amphitheater so all spectators can see the details of the medical procedures performed by the surgeons in charge.
+A visitor to the room can physically determine that the stairs are extremely steep (noticeably larger than the average stair) and can infer that the steepness is so all practitioners could view the educational surgery.
+Furthermore, a visitor to the room today can see the names of famous doctors crafted on the seats in commemoration of the physicians who contributed to this tremendous discovery.
+Extremely curious and tedious spectators may notice ceiling hooks near the base of the dome and wonder if the hooks are original.
+In order to answer this question, general background knowledge of ceiling hooks is needed.
+The ceiling hook was invented in the late 1880s originally to mount the newly invented ceiling fan.
+First, the Ether Dome ceased operation in 1867, making it impossible for these ceiling hooks to be for medicinal use, or any use in fact because they did not exist.
+Furthermore, only recently have companies been able to design a hook that could hold fifty or more pounds which limits beginning speculations of medical purpose of the hooks in 1821.

 Also, the location of the dome and the large glass ceiling and windows that compose the dome let in light for operations to be performed.
 Modern day surgery theaters follow the same concept of the Ether Dome's stylistic arrangement, however do not feature a dome due to modern lighting technology.
 However, for hygiene purposes the spectators' section is separated from the main gallery by glass.
 The Ether Dome and its original theatre style architecture has turned into a nationally recognized historical site for interested spectators, especially students of medicine.